Phantas0s/mouseless-dev/content/posts/sed-beginner-mouseless.md

 The tool sed is a really good CLI (Command Line Interface) allowing you to perform action on your content line by line.
 But first, to be sure you have GNU sed, you can run in your terminal `sed --version`.
 If you don't have GNU grep (but BSD for example), I would recommend you to install the GNU counterpart.
 You'll have access to many more options.

-This article is a summary of two videos.
+This article is a summary of these two videos.
 I would recommend you to watch them, it's more complete with many examples and exercises.
 Here's the first part:

 {{< youtube R-3EahsCmpg >}}

+The second part:

+{{< youtube BtZB-fndkzM >}}

-If you find the videos I have on this channel helpful, don't hesitate to subscribe and to like them.
+If you find the videos I have on this channel helpful, don't hesitate to subscribe and to hit the like button.
 It would then appear to other Youtubers to help even more!

 I also recommend you to:

 1. Download [these files](https://github.com/Phantas0s/mouseless-dev-youtube/tree/master/01_grep)
 2. Fire up your beautiful shell